-Marker series.
-This marker is included in the Black Hawk War, and the Wisconsin, Dane County Historical Society marker series.
+Topics and series.
+This historical marker Native Americans • Settlements & Settlers • Wars, US Indian.
+In addition, it is included in the Black Hawk War, and the Wisconsin, Dane County Historical Society series lists.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Site of Blue Mounds Fort (approx. 0.7 miles away); Brigham Park (approx. 0.9 miles away); a different marker also named Brigham Park (approx. one mile away); Army Cargo Plane Crash (approx. 1˝ miles away); German Valley (approx. 3 miles away); Elvers Corner (approx. 4.1 miles away); Old Town (approx. 4.9 miles away); Hauge Log Church - 1852 (approx. 5.9 miles away).
 Touch for a list and map of all markers in Blue Mounds.

 1. Uncovering the Story of Fort Blue Mounds.
 Link to an article by Robert A. Birmingham (Submitted on September 7, 2010, by William J. Toman of Green Lake, Wisconsin.)

 2. Dane County Historical Society.
 Society newsletter articles on the Blackhawk War and marker series, especially mentioning this marker.
 (Submitted on October 10, 2011, by William J. Toman of Green Lake, Wisconsin.)